browserslist/browserslist/README.md

 1. Tool options.
 For example `browsers` option in Autoprefixer.
 2. `BROWSERSLIST` environment variable.
 3. `browserslist` config file in current or parent directories.
+3. `.browserslistrc` config file in current or parent directories.
 4. `browserslist` key in `package.json` file in current or parent directories.
 5. If the above methods did not produce a valid result Browserslist will use defaults: `> 1%, last 2 versions, Firefox ESR`.

-We recommend to write queries in `browserslist` config or `package.json`.
+We recommend to write queries in `package.json`.

 You can specify the versions by queries (case insensitive):